HenryssonDaniel/teacup-java-protocol-http/README.md

 The framework supports asynchronously and synchronously requests.

-There is also support for HTTP server, currently not supporting HTTPS.
+There is also support for an HTTP/HTTPS server.

 ## Why ##
 This makes it possible to test HTTP with the framework, both the client and the server.